 What’s going on?

-Of course there’s a lot more to successful digital marketing then having a good website.
+Of course, there’s a lot more to successful digital marketing than having a good website.
 But as your website is the core of your digital marketing eco-system, it must be “healthy”, otherwise all the time and money you spend on sending traffic to it will be wasted.
 Here are a few recommendations to help you find out your website's performance.

 Think about this.

 If you’re not feeling crash hot – you go to the doctor and describe the symptoms.
-The doc runs a few tests, diagnoses the problem and recommends a course of action.
-It could be a simple fix involving a course of medicine; or might it be something more serious which requires specialist help, or even surgery.
-The point is you have to take some kind action to restore health.
+The doctor runs a few tests, diagnoses the problem and recommends a course of action.
+It could be a simple fix involving a course of medicine; or might it be something more serious that requires specialist help, or even surgery.
+The point is you have to take some kind of action to restore health.

 It’s the same with your website.

 The first thing to do is find out what’s going on behind the scenes.
-Just like your body, in order to work properly all the components of your website need to be in tip top condition.
+Just like your body, to work properly all the components of your website need to be in tip-top condition.

 The first step to diagnosing possible problems is to conduct a few tests – what we call a digital audit.